Copper Mountain (Colorado): History

 In 1998, Poma returned to construct two detachable chairlifts for the east mountain.
-The Super Bee, a high speed six pack, replaced the B-1 and B-2 double chairlifts, providing a one-seat ride from East Village to Resolution Bowl.
+The Super Bee, a high speed six pack, replaced the B and B1 double chairlifts, providing a one-seat ride from East Village to Resolution Bowl.
 A short high speed quad known as Excelerator was also built replace the E-lift triple chairlift, running from Solitude Station to the top of Super Bee.

 In February 2009, Woodward Camp opened a 20000 sqft indoor ski and snowboard training facility dedicated to terrain park and half-pipe training.

 For the 2011–2012 season, Copper Mountain installed their fifth high speed quad when Doppelmayr constructed the Union Creek lift, replacing the High Point double chairlift out of Union Creek base area.
 The lift was later renamed the Woodward Express in 2019 to reflect the terrain park it services.
 Also beginning with the 2011–2012 season, the resort became an official U.S. Ski Team downhill training venue.

 For the 2017–2018 season, Doppelmayr constructed another high speed quad in the Union Creek base area.
 The Kokomo Express was built to replace the aging Kokomo triple chairlift and provide improved access to beginner terrain.
 In that same year, a mountain coaster was built in the Center Village adjacent to the lower section of the American Flyer.

 During the summer of 2018, the Center Village high speed quads, now approaching 32 years of service, were replaced with new high speed six packs built by Leitner-Poma.
 The American Flyer was replaced with a bubble high speed six pack, which at 9,886 feet in length is the longest bubble chairlift in the world.
 The American Eagle was replaced with a chondola, combining high speed six pack chairs with eight passenger gondola cabins.
 The opening of both lifts was delayed by various technical complications and issues, including one gondola cabin falling off American Eagle due to a grip failure.

 For the 2019 season, Leitner-Poma constructed a triple chairlift running from the bottom of Blackjack to the summit of Tucker Mountain.
 Named Three Bears, the lift services expert-only terrain previously only available by hiking or a weather-permitting snowcat ride available for a few hours a day on weekends.
 Also in 2019, additional towers were added to the American Flyer to combat areas of heavy sag on the uphill line.